 The need for a better water supply was recognized by Washington's mayor William Winston Seaton, whose 1849 annual address recommended "bringing the water of the Potomac from the Great Falls into the city."
 The City of Washington Common Council petitioned Congress to provide $1,500 to fund a study, but after this was voted down the requested sum was reduced to $500 and included in the appropriations bill for 1851.
 The council voted to provided an additional $1,000.
 The subsequent study was undertaken by Colonel George W. Hughes of the Topographical Engineers, and while this was underway President Millard Fillmore included a call for a better water supply in his December 1850 address to Congress.
 Hughes' 1851 report recommended taking water from Rock Creek, which began a debate that was accelerated after a December 1851 fire destroyed the Library of Congress, burning 35,000 books, thousands of manuscripts, paintings by Gilbert Stuart and John Trumbell and others.
 The fire, and the inability to control its ravages, brought to a head the obvious and long recognized but ignored need for a good source of water for the city.
 Congress included $5,000 in the 1853 appropriations for a more through study, which was originally assigned to Captain Frederic W. Smith but after his untimely death the assignment was given to Engineer Lieutenant Montgomery C. Meigs.
 His 1853 report recommended taking water from the Great Falls of the Potomac, and this recommendation was accepted by President Fillmore and forwarded to Congress, which included $100,000 in the 1854 appropriations bill.
 Meigs was assigned the task of building the aqueduct, which he undertook with great vigor.

-Overcoming numerous obstacles, water from this system frst reached the District on January 3, 1859 and was piped into the White House, Capitol, and Navy Yard by October of that year.
-Water from the Great Falls reached Washington on November 3, 1863 when the aqueduct over the Cabin John Bridge was completed.
+Overcoming numerous obstacles, water from this system first reached the District on January 3, 1859 and was piped into the White House, Capitol, and Navy Yard by October of that year.
+The aqueduct over the Cabin John Bridge was completed on November 3, 1863, eliminating the temporary piping connection.
 This main span of this bridge was the longest single-span masonry arch in the world until 1903.

 A Worthington water pressure engine powered by aqueduct water pumped water to a reservoir serving higher elevations in Georgetown starting in November, 1859.
 The engine was located in the west abutement of the Pennsylvania Avenue bridge over Rock Creek and ran until 1876 when it was worn out and replaced with a Knowles steam engine.